ndd21/PHYS281/docs/demo-data-types.md

 It has determined that the variable `x` is of the integer (or `int`) type.
 In this example `type()` is a built-in Python function that returns the type of a variable.

+!!! note
-> Note: everything in Python is an **object** (hence *object oriented programming*, or OOP).
-In OOP
-> an object is a thing that contain data in the form of variables and/or functions to act on that
-> data.
-All variables are objects and therefore the **type** refers to the "type" of object.
-"Type"
+    Everything in Python is an @(object) (hence *object oriented programming*, or OOP).
+In OOP an object is a thing that contain data in the form of variables and/or functions to act on that data.
+All variables are objects and therefore the @(type) refers to the "type" of object.
-> is sometimes used interchangeably with "**class**", where a class this the thing that defines a
+    "Type" is sometimes used interchangeably with "@(class)", where a class defines a type.
-> type.

 The main basic data types (in Python and many languages) are:

-* `int`: represents an positive or negative integer number
+* `int`: represents an positive or negative integer number;
-* `float`: represents a "floating point" number, i.e., a non-integer number.
+* `float`: represents a "@(floating point number)", i.e., a non-integer number;
-* `str`: represents some alphanumeric text, know as a "string"
+* `str`: represents some alphanumeric text, know as a "@(string);
-* `bool`: represents True or False
+* `bool`: represents a @(boolean) value, i.e., "True" or "False".

 ```python
 # defining an integer